Tuesday, July 26, 2022

 Redaction criticism (the water baptism of Jesus)

-1) Why does Jesus need the water baptism by John since his baptism is for the forgiveness of sins?
+1) Why would Jesus submit to John’s baptism if John’s baptism is for the forgiveness of sins?

 Wednesday, July 20, 2022